markmoxon/teletext-elite/README.md

 * [4-reference-binaries](4-reference-binaries) contains the correct binaries for the game, so we can verify that our assembled output matches the reference.

+* [5-compiled-game-discs](5-compiled-game-discs) contains the final output of the build process: an SSD disc image that contains the compiled game and which can be run on real hardware or in an emulator.

 The source files in the first folder are heavily based on the repositories containing the [fully documented source code for the disc version of Elite on the BBC Micro](https://github.com/markmoxon/elite-source-code-bbc-micro-disc).

 ## Elite Compendium